chrisshino/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 c) You want to sell designer hats.
 You need to receive orders from the user.

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning

+It is not valid to nest a button inside of a button element.

 ## Q5 - What is the most generic tag you can use?